r-grandorder/tri-hermes/en/pages/Remnants/agartha.md

 Never mind the stowing away.

 **Astolfo:**
-...I kinda feel like that makes it sound like you WEREN'T feeling so good about me accompanying {(M) him /(F) her}.
+...I kinda feel like that makes it sound like you WEREN'T feeling so good about me accompanying [♂ him /♀ her].

 **Mash:**
 I-I'm sorry!
 I didn't mean it like that...